Press "Enter" to skip to content

 Verne died shortly after (March 16th, 2016).
 It was later discovered that Gary Johanson had embezzled money from Joyce and Verne’s Irrevocable Asset Trust.

-In an illegal act, Bryan Eastin instructed Gary Johanson to replenish the trust not from his own accounts, but from the personal accounts of Joyce and Verne.
+In an illegal act, Bryan Eastin instructed Gary Johanson to replenish the trust not from his own accounts, but from the personal accounts of Joyce and Verne Johanson, clearly against the Trust’s directives.

-This action drained all the money from Joyce’s account, leaving her with only $275.99 to her name, and took all the money from Verne’s accounts.
+This action drained all the money from Joyce’s account, leaving her with only $275.99 to her name, and took all the money from Verne’s accounts and closed them, causing one of the deposits set up for his wife’s account to close as well.
+This closure caused Joyce to be unable to now afford the assisted living home she was currently in.

 This led to a complaint filed by the care center where Joyce was a resident, and by Joyce’s son, Brad Adams, with the Burlington, Washington Police Department.